 Although dropped objects has long been a topic of focus within the industry, especially in relation to lifting and handling safety, some believe that this topic deserves a new look and approach.

 “I don’t think as an industry that we are consistent in talking about dropped objects,” Mr Leong said.
 Baker Hughes, for example, is addressing possible gaps in existing operational controls by drafting a document that looks at just dropped-objects risk.
-“Existing operational controls regarding specific activities, such as fall prevention, which also broadly covers the potential of dropped objects when working at heights, will include more industry-standard details to prevent dropped objects.
+“Existing operational controls in a fall protection plan regarding specific activities, such as falls, which also broadly covers the potential of dropped objects when working at heights, will include more industry-standard details to prevent dropped objects.
 For example, the operational control on dropped-objects prevention will require use of tools with lanyards attached to personnel working at certain heights as an added control measure to prevent dropped objects,” he said.